-Once you get used to practicing with a clear structure as described in this blogpost.
-You’ll feel more confident as you finish each session with goals being achieved.
+Once you get used to practicing with a clear structure as described in this blog post, you’ll feel more confident as you finish each session with goals being achieved.

 Ending your practice session with a good feeling is very important.
 Therefore, notice your progress and appreciate it!

-It may sound funny but you shouldn’t underestimate the power of feeling good.
+It may sound funny, but you shouldn’t underestimate the power of feeling good.
 Practicing should be fun and enjoyable, and a big part of that comes from knowing that you’ve achieved something, however small the progress may be.
 Learn more about the psychology of achievement with this article from the American Psychological Association: Frequently Monitoring Progress Toward Goals Increases Chance of Success.

 8. Make a note for the next piano practice session

 Before you leave the piano, make a note for yourself for the next practice session.
 Write down what you’ve achieved and what you want to practice next.
 Some students keep a log, and some will just take a mental note.
-However you do it, know what you’ve done and where the next step is.
+However you do it, know what you’ve done and what the next step is.

--practice even slower!
+- Practice even slower!

--practice smaller portion next time
+- Practice a smaller portion next time

--re-consider if the material is too difficult
+- Re-consider if the material is too difficult

 It’s okay to practice the same material over a few sessions, and sometimes it’s necessary.
 Even then, set a different goal each time.